FCS 100 - Family Dynamics

 FCS 460 - Retail Merchandising Practicum

 Integration of family and consumer sciences theory with applications in the workplace.
-Prerequisite: Family and consumer sciences major; consent of department chair.
+Prerequisite: Family and consumer sciences major or consent of department chair.

 FCS 461 - Practicum in Foods, Nutrition, and Dietetics